Below are some of the most common questions from our travelers.

 See our Visa page for information on passports and visas to Morocco.

-The local currency is the dirham, and you cannot buy or sell it outside of Morocco, so you’ll need to covert it on arrival.
-One U.S. dollar is worth approximately 7.83 Dirhams.
+The local currency is the dirham, and you cannot buy or sell it outside of Morocco, so you'll need to covert it on arrival.
 No commission is charged to change money, and you will be given a slip which is required to change any remaining dirhams back into the original currency.
-Do not change money in the streets.
-It is illegal.
+Do not change money in the streets, as it is illegal.

 The local currency in Morocco is the dirham.
 Please review the current exchange rate on the Dirham.